Burndown Chart Generator

-Generate sprint burndown charts to visualize project progress by comparing ideal and actual remaining work
+Generate sprint burndown charts to visualize project progress.
+Compare ideal and actual lines, track daily progress, and export as PNG or CSV.

 Enter sprint name, duration, and total story points